Introduction

 Find Module

-Find Module is an option to search for a Module's given name inside a project.
-It can be especially useful in big compounds like the Camera compounds:
+The Find Module feature allows you to search within a project.
+This can be especially useful in large compounds, such as the Camera compounds:

-Pressing the ESC keyboard button closes the search.
-And the Find Module option is also accessible by the usual CTRL + F shortcut.
+Pressing the ESC key closes the search.
+You can also access the Find Module option using the common shortcut CTRL + F.

-Pressing TAB switches between search modes: Name, Index, Type, and File.
+Pressing the TAB key switches between the different search modes: Name, Index, Type, and File.